Cambus: Routes

 Cambus currently has twelve routes in service, plus several on-demand shuttles intended to fill gaps within fixed route service schedules.

 During Academic service (the Spring and Fall semesters), all routes run on weekdays, while 31M Red Route, 32M Blue Route, and 43 Hawkeye-Interdorm run on the weekend.
-During Summer and Interim service, a limited service runs without any weekend service.
-35 Interdorm, 36 East Dorm Shuttle, and 43 Hawkeye-Interdorm do not run over the summer.
+During Summer and Interim service, service runs with reduced frequency without any weekend fixed-route service.
+35 Interdorm, 36 East Dorm Shuttle, 43 Hawkeye-Interdorm, and 54 Hancher-Newton Road do not run over the summer.
 Route maps and schedules are available on the Cambus website.
 Cambus time is set by the Master Clock at the US Naval Observatory.

-During academic service, the earliest route begins at 4:30 am and the last route ends at 1:10 am.
+During academic service, service operates from approximately 4:30 a.m. until 1:02 a.m. on weekdays.

 The gimmick used to remember the directions for Blue and Red Route is: from downtown take "Red to Rienow" and "Blue to Burge."

 Cambus also provides special service for university-affiliated groups, including shuttle service for most Hawkeye football games (to/from downtown, Hancher, and the Hawkeye Commuter Lot), Hawkeye basketball games (to/from Hancher and the Hawkeye Commuter Lot), orientation shuttles, campus tours, and other events on campus.